Sorting Hat, Drunken Cat

 Our house cat, a big charcoal female, comes up to sniff it.
 Does she sense the baby inside?
 Two big holes--the bell at the cone's bottom and a side-hole; smaller ones near the top.
 I lift the cat so she can peer in an upper hole.
 She purrs.
 Likes the hat.
 Wriggles under the lip and peers out at me.
 Cat-peekaboo!

-And then she starts talking, quietly and with mispronunciations, but intelligibly.
+And then she starts talking.
+Quietly, with mispronunciations, but intelligibly.

 It's not the hat she's most interested in, or witch-hats generally, but Halloween.
 And even more, Thanksgiving.
 Because... holidays bring such fascinating food!
 She has no concept of an annual cycle; to her Thanksgiving's just a magic feast that comes now and then.